Gabisonfire/dashboard-q/readme.md

  * url: The url you wish to reach
  * icon: The icon of the bookmark, available icons are displayed here: https://www.elegantthemes.com/blog/resources/elegant-icon-font, Look under "Complete List Of Class Names".
  * iframe: Can be true or false.
 "True" will open the page in the current window while "false" will open it in a new tab.
 You may encounter problem with "true" as some softwares won't allow loading in an iframe.
 Sometimes, you just need to visit the page once to accept the self-signed certificate.

-To change to the of the page title (where it says "GABNETWORK" in the screenshots), edit the index.php file and change the values of $first_part and $second_part.
-This will eventually be improved as this settings will be overwritten by a git pull everytime.

 dashboard-q is built using:
  * [Nice admin template](http://bootstraptaste.com/nice-admin-bootstrap-admin-html-template/?download=true)